A gentle, welcoming space to honour a life with love and hope

 You are always welcome at our Sunday services, community events, or just to drop in for a chat.

 Do we need to be church members?
-No. We serve the whole community, and everyone is welcome.
+No – we serve the whole community.

 Next Steps